Mining Company Cuts Costs by 80% with Remote Monitoring Solutions

-Looking back, Laird is quick to point out the impact of automated remote monitoring for his mining client.
+Looking back, Laird is quick to point out the impact of an automated remote monitoring solutions for his mining client.
 For him, it wasn’t just a matter of money, but one of safety too.

 ‘We used to send two of our guys out every week and they’d take a whole day to get around all seven sites.
 Now it’s costing us less than $30 a month for satellite.
 Including the initial capex, that’s a saving of over 80%, and our guys aren’t being put at risk anymore, too.’